Learn

 4 Scholarships for High Achieving High School Juniors

 If your child gets excellent grades and is near the top of their class, they may be eligible for some of these elite scholarships.
 A strong application is especially important for competitive awards.
-School counselors can usually provide some tips for winning as many scholarships as possible.
+School counselors can usually provide tips for winning as many scholarships as possible.

 Coolidge Scholarship